loki4j/loki-logback-appender/docs/docus/docs/migration.md

 Since Loki v2.4.0 'entry out of order' is no longer an issue.
 Now that minimal supported Loki version is 2.8.0, there is no point in keeping `format.sortByTime` setting.
-Furthermore, having this property set to `true` might impose negative effect on performance.
+Furthermore, having this property set to `true` in some cases might impose negative effect on performance.
 That's why `format.sortByTime` is removed in v1.6.0.

 #### Regex pair separators deprecated